-Building an OWIN complaint application
+Building an OWIN compliant application

-To be OWIN complaint, our Asp.Net application should implement the application delegate AppFunc.
+To be OWIN compliant, our Asp.Net application should implement the application delegate AppFunc.
 With current set of framework components, we also need the actual OWIN implementation for host, asp.net application and infrastructure service components.
-So, building Owin complaint application is not just implementing AppFunc delegate alone it also requires other components.
+So, building Owin compliant application is not just implementing AppFunc delegate alone it also requires other components.
 Here comes the need of the Project Katana, which is Microsoft’s own implementation of this specification.

 The Asp.Net's infrastructure services like Authentication, Authorization, routing services and other request/response filtering has to be done by OWIN middleware pass-through components to prevent its dependency with IIS.
 These middleware components resembles the Http modules in the traditional Asp.Net pipeline.
 They are called in the same order they are added in the Startup class similar to HttpModule events subscription in classic Asp.Net application object(Global.asax).
 To recall, Owin’s AppFunc delegate implementation in our application is commonly called as Startup class.
 We will understand it better when we build our first application.